Skip to Main Content

 Caution:

 This technique may be helpful for researchers to obtain preliminary understanding of their data and documents at the initial stages of research.
-However, the feature generation process is not transparent when the full technical details of the model (e.g., data collection and cleaning) are absent, making it challenging to make informed decisions along the way.
+However, the generation process is not transparent and arguably not reproducible when the full technical details of the model are absent, making it challenging to make informed decisions along the way.

 Exploratory Data Analysis

-Similar to using ChatGPT as an NLP tool, one may use ChatGPT for conducting Exploratory Data Analysis (EDA).
+Similar to using generative AI as an NLP tool, one may use generative AI for conducting Exploratory Data Analysis (EDA).
 For instance, asking ChatGPT to read CSV files and then perform some preliminary tasks, such as describing, summarizing, and subsetting the dataset, before creating some plots.
-But the capacity of ChatGPT seems limited at the moment, particularly in terms of the size of files it can process.
+The current capacity of generative AI could be limited in terms of the size of files it can process.

 Caution:

-See the notes in NLP Tool for Feature Generation.
+See the notes in the section on NLP Tool.

 Fine-tuning for Downstream Tasks